Let’s talk about trauma - what is it, why we need to talk about it, and how do we heal from it?

 Black Spruce - oil of stability;

-Use when struggling with fear and anxiety as a trauma response.
+Use when struggling with fear and anxious feelings as a trauma response.
 Instability in childhood is a trauma - whether that is an emotionally unstable caregiver, money, shelter or food instability, or abuse.
 Black spruce can support releasing the fears associated with that instability -whether they are our own or inherited from ancestors.